LIP-Computing/ansible-role-os-all-in-network/README.md

 This role provides two kind of network configuration:
 * Initial network creation/configuration. (create_networks: True)
+  * Create public flat network and its subnet.
+  * Create private network associated to the user project (no to admin), and its subnet.
 * Configure the interfaces of the internal interfaces (**) to be externally accessible(configure_public_networks: True).

 [1] Denominate VM as the Openstack virtual machine or instance in which we install the all-in openstack.